legion0/git-repo-hooks/README.md

 gitHookManager
 ==============

-Store your git hooks inside the repo
+Store your git hooks inside the repository.

 Requires python (tested only on 2.7)

 Installation:

-run: `git clone git@github.com:legion0/gitHookManager.git && cd gitHookManager && ./setup.py install`
+run: `git clone git://github.com/legion0/gitHookManager.git && cd gitHookManager && chmod +x ./setup.py && ./setup.py install`.

+This will install the `git-hooks` command.

+To install the functionality into a specific repository run `git hooks install` in the repository directory.

-run `git hooks help` for more info.
+Run `git hooks help` for more info.

-enjoy, and please report bugs or feature requests :)
+Enjoy, and please report bugs or feature requests :)